vtex-apps/KI-379869/docs/README.md

 # Orders canceled validator

-App implementing an event handler receiving status updates from OMS Feed.
+App implementing an event handler receiving status updates from OMS Feed and master data V1.
 This is the method for using [Feed v3 Hook](https://developers.vtex.com/reference/feed-v3) inside VTEX IO.

-Crear tabla
-dar permisos de lectura y escritura en tabla y campos
-    Is searchable?
-Is filterable?
-    para orderId, status

 ## How to Use

 ### Configurations
-1. You need to create a new Data Entity with Acronym "CO" and name you prefer with fields orderId, retry ,status
+1. You need to create a [new Data Entity](https://help.vtex.com/tutorial/creating-data-entity--tutorials_1265#how-to-set-up) with Acronym "CO" and name you prefer with fields orderId, retry ,status
    ```json
    {
       "orderId" : "Varchar50",